-It is not unlikely your graduation result will get attention.
-Industrial Design Engineering is a creative field, that often brings forward interesting everyday life solutions and designs.
-It therefore is an attractive field for journalists to focus on.
+It is not unlikely your graduation result will get some attention.
+Industrial Design Engineering is a creative field that often brings forward interesting everyday life solutions and designs.
+It therefore is an attractive field also for journalists to focus on.

-In the situation the public presentation appeared not to be the only spotlights for you, and you are e.g. invited for an interview or will get attention otherwise, you should not forget to also bring to the attention the context in which the project was executed, as it was an educational project within a master programme of IDE Faculty, TU Delft.
+In the situation your public presentation appeared to not be the only spotlights for you, and you are e.g. invited for an interview or will get attention otherwise, you should not forget to also bring to the attention the context in which the project was executed, as it was an educational project within a master's programme of IDE Faculty, TU Delft.
 You were supervised by two TU Delft supervisors, who might have justified expectations you will mention their names.

-9.2.2 'Beware' publicity
+9.2.2 'Beware of' publicity